PythonWritter/_4_question_randomizer/README.md

 ### Functions of manager
 - Get questions and answer on them
-- All of the above? may occur in random
+- All of the above, may occur in random

 ### Repository Content
 File - questions.json